yegor256/blog/static/webinars.md

 {% youtube ibT5oKToMoQ video-left %}
 [Feburary 3, 2016](https://plus.google.com/events/csfss5361pqvfkm8ot47d699cu0)
 **Daily Stand-Up Meetings Are Evil**
-We'll talk about famous daily meetings and why they are actually a bad idea in a properly managed and disciplined software project.
-The discussion will be based on this post:
+We talked about famous daily meetings and why they were actually a bad idea in a properly managed and disciplined software project.
+The discussion was based on this post:
 [Daily Stand-Up Meetings Are a Good Tool for a Bad Manager]({% pst 2015/jan/2015-01-08-morning-standup-meetings %})